theodoremoreland/Notes/AWS/Cloud_Practitioner/Cost.md

 # Cost Management

+## Tagging

+"Amazon Web Services allows customers to assign metadata to their AWS resources in the form of tags.
+Each tag is a simple label consisting of a customer-defined key and an optional value that can make it easier to manage, search for, and filter resources.
+Although there are no inherent types of tags, they enable customers to categorize resources by purpose, owner, environment, or other criteria." - AWS

 ## Billing

     Cost Explorer

         Used to analyze cost AFTER they have been incurred.

+        "Analyze your data at a high level (for example, total costs and usage across all accounts) or dive deeper into your cost and usage data to identify trends, pinpoint cost drivers, and detect anomalies." - AWS

+        Monthly Costs by AWS Service

+        Hourly and Resource Level Granularity

+        Savings Plans

     Budgets

-Used to budget or predict cost BEFORE they are incurred.
+        Used to budget or predict service cost BEFORE they are incurred.

+        Can be used to notify select users when cost reach / are predicted to reach a budgeted amount.

-You can specify the percent accrual toward the cost or usage threshold.
-For example, specifying 100% the actual costs of a $1,000 budget will alert you when the $1,000 threshold is exceeded.
+        You can specify the percentage of usage or cost for a given budget to which you recieve alerts.

-You can also supplement these alerts by setting one against forecasted cost or usage values (e.g. 105% of your budgeted value), which will alert you of possible anomalies or changes in behavior.

         Each budget can have up to 5 associated alerts.
 Each alert can have up to 10 email subscribers and can optionally be published to an SNS topic

 ### CloudWatch